 Bonds and Gilts

-A Fund & Share dealing account with Hargreaves Lansdown allows you to buy & sell hundreds of bonds.
+The Fund & Share account with Hargreaves Lansdown also allows you to buy & sell hundreds of bonds.

 On top of traditional corporate bonds, Hargreaves offers Gilts (government debt: UK equivalent of fixed-rate US Treasury Bonds), Index-Linked Gilts (government bonds with variable coupon), Permanent Interest Bearing Shares (“PIBS”, the equivalent of subordinated debt that pay much higher coupons) and various other fixed income securities.